THE CONCLUDING CHAPTER OF CRAWFORD

 "She was beautiful, talented, irascible, ruthless, vulnerable, and a true Hollywood legend.
 Now, Charlotte Chandler gives us a revealing and often surprising portrait of Joan Crawford, much of it in her own words."

 In addition, I have interviewed several close confidants to Joan during her last years and none of them were ever told by Joan that she had any knowledge of Christina writing a book.
 Therefore, it is extremely odd that Joan would have shared this personal information with Chandler, who was, at best, an acquaintance.
 Furthermore, Chandler was already an established writer by 1978, and if her claims that Joan told her this information was true, it is extremely suspicious that she did not publish an article to this effect at a time when it would have made national news, or even in "The Ultimate Seduction" in 1984.
-Instead, Chandler wrote this information in her own biography on Joan, which wasn't published until 2008 - 30 years later, and after John Springer's death.
+Instead, Chandler wrote this information in her own biography on Joan, which wasn't published until 2008 - 30 years later - and after John Springer's death.
 Making Chandler's claims even more suspect.
-My advice: Don't waste your time.
-There is nothing to learn from this book.
+Don't waste your time with this book.

 "Joan Crawford: Her Life In Letters" by Michelle Vogel, 2005 (Published by Wasteland Press) (217 pages)